 12This calls for patient endurance on the part of the saints who obey God’s commandments and remain faithful to Jesus.
 13Then I heard a voice from heaven say, “Write: Blessed are the dead who die in the Lord from now on.”
 “Yes,” says the Spirit, “they will rest from their labor, for their deeds will follow them.”

-Revelation 14:13 Commentary: Reports of a Beautiful, Glorious Afterlife Confirm that the Resurrection has already occurred.
+Revelation 14 Has Been Fulfilled: Reports of a Beautiful, Glorious Afterlife Confirm that the Resurrection has already occurred.
 Spirits now Resurrect Immediately after Death as Implied in v.
 13.

 It is often supposed in Christian circles that the resurrection is a one-time event.
 This is idea is not Biblical.
 Recall that Revelation 20:4-6 explicitly mentions at least two major resurrections.
 The fact that there is more than one resurrection also appears to be implied in v.
 13: “’Blessed are the dead who die in the Lord from now on.’
 ‘Yes,’ says the Spirit, ‘they will rest from their labor, for their deeds will follow them.’”
 Each saint who dies after the first century resurrection appears to receive their heavenly resurrection body immediately after death without having to await their redemption in Sheol first.
 See the preterist commentary on Revelation 7:15-17.
 Evidence of the fact that the events described in Revelation have already taken place is found in the testimony of thousands of people who have had near-death experiences.
 Many people who have suffered clinical death and have been successfully resuscitated describe a beautiful and glorious afterlife similar to the new Jerusalem of Revelation 21 and Revelation 22.
 These experiences would be surprising if the resurrection of the first fruits had not yet occurred.